Privacy and Cookies Policy

 Download our Privacy and Cookies Policy in your preferred language, or read the full English policy below:

-GlobeScan is an insights and strategy consultancy, focused on helping our clients build long-term trusting relationships with their stakeholders.
+GlobeScan is a global insights and advisory consultancy.
+We help decision-makers know their world and create strategies to lead a sustainable and equitable future.
 This Privacy and Cookies Policy sets out why and how GlobeScan Incorporated (we/us/our) processes and protects your personal information (also referred to here as personal data) that you give GlobeScan when you use the GlobeScan website, or if you participate in GlobeScan’s surveys or online forums.
 We also set out your rights and how to contact us if you need to.

-As a global business, GlobeScan Incorporated is committed to protecting and respecting your privacy and complying with its obligations under the data protection laws which apply in the regions in which it operates (such as the General Data Protection Regulation (GDPR), UK GDPR, and the California Consumer Protection Act (CCPA)).
+As a global business, GlobeScan Incorporated is committed to protecting and respecting your privacy and complying with its obligations under the data protection laws which apply in the regions in which it operates (such as, but not limited to, the General Data Protection Regulation (GDPR), UK GDPR, the California Consumer Protection Act (CCPA), the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and South Africa’s Protection of Personal Information Act (POPIA)).

 Our contact details are set out at the end of this policy.
 We are the controller in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).